davewalker5/RugbyTracker/README.md

 ## Overview

-The Rugby Tracker is a lightweight desktop application for recording rugby fixtures, results and competition standings.
+Rugby Tracker is a desktop application for recording, analysing and exploring professional rugby union competitions.

-The primary goal is to provide a simple, self-contained database for tracking competitions such as Premiership Rugby, Premiership Women's Rugby (PWR), the Six Nations and other domestic or international tournaments.

-Rather than acting as a live scoring system, the application is intended to support manual entry and historical record keeping, with automatic calculation of league tables from recorded match results.
+It combines structured competition data, accurate competition modelling and supporter-focused analysis in a single application.
+Rather than acting as a live scoring service, Rugby Tracker provides a long-term reference for fixtures, results, league tables and season performance across domestic and international competitions.

-Built using Python, Streamlit and SQLite, the application follows the same design philosophy as the other Field Notes projects: a simple, well-structured desktop application with an understandable relational data model, incremental development and clear, maintainable code.
+Built using Python, Streamlit and SQLite, the application emphasises simple, maintainable design with a well-structured relational data model.
+Competition rules are modelled explicitly, allowing league tables and statistics to be calculated consistently across different tournaments.

+Alongside fixture and results management, Rugby Tracker now includes integrated analysis reports designed to help supporters better understand a team's season without requiring specialist statistical knowledge.

+---

-## Current Features
+## Competition Tracking Features

+Rugby Tracker currently provides:

 ### Competition Database

-Maintain reference data for:
+Maintain structured reference data for:

-- Countries through CSV import, export, and a maintenance tab
+- Countries
 - Venues
 - Teams
 - Competitions
 - Referees

+Teams are linked to countries, while venues also reference their host country.
+This enables more accurate modelling of competitions involving teams with similar names and supports richer reporting.

 ### Match Recording